dongxuli-concord-design/dongxuli-concord-design/XcGmPk/README.md

 # Prepare

 * Make sure the Parasolid is X64
-* Make compiler is good
+* Make sure compiler is good
     * Mac: Xcode
     * Linux: Nothing to do.
     * Windows: